d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 Say a company wanted to leverage machine learning for developing self-driving cars.
 One key component here is a roadside detector.
-Since real annotated data are expensive to get, they had the (smart and questionable) idea to use synthetic data from a game rendering engine as additional training data.
+Since real annotated data is expensive to get, they had the (smart and questionable) idea to use synthetic data from a game rendering engine as additional training data.